shikijs/shiki/README.md

 > If used, `setWASM` must be invoked before `getHighlighter` is called.

+> If you make use of a reverse proxy like [nginx](https://www.nginx.com/) or [traefik](https://traefik.io/traefik/) you may have to specify in its configuration the MIME type for wasm files.

 Use the default loader: (applies to Node.js and browser environments)

 ```js